ZhiarPiroti/Frost-A-Lightweight-Easy-to-Use-Python-Microframework/README.md

 Frost is a lightweight Python web framework built from scratch.
 It supports routing, templates, static files, forms, and session handling — all without any heavy dependencies.

+# Documentation

+You can access docs from https://zhiarpiroti.github.io/PythonFrost/

 ## Features

 - Minimal and fast